 Contexts 1043- 1072

 These assemblages were highly atypical and unlike most other analysed material, largely comprised of heavily weathered and beach rolled shell - they are typical rocky shore beach assemblages.
 They relate stratigraphically to the top half of Sample Column Z, in the top half of DS-7.
 The largest species present are fragments of weathered bivalves including Cerastoderma sp., Veneroidea, Glycymeris sp. and all appear heavily weathered and corroded.
 Smaller species such as various Rissoidae, Cerithridae, Nassaridae are all comparatively well preserved.
-What these assemblages represent within the wider picture of the Haua Fteah stratigraphy is still unclearConclusions
+What these assemblages represent within the wider picture of the Haua Fteah stratigraphy is still unclear small marine taxa at the top of the deep sounding could have blown out of the sea floor during sea level fall and landscape breakdown at the end of MIS5, whereas the larger material probably originates above the cave from known beach deposits up near the 100-110 m mark.

+Conclusions

 Shell from land and marine molluscs can throw important light on the technical capabilities, aesthetics and lifeways of early Humans.
 The longest and most complete record of human use of shell in North Africa comes from the Haua Fteah cave in Libya.
 This new data is integral to our understanding of the overall sequence.
 It demonstrates that people were eating molluscs, making shell beads and tools within the cave at various points between ~135 to 115 ka years ago, and doing so using methods and practices highly similar to those found much further up within the sequence.
 This work is therefore of global significance since there are very few sites with the type of long, well-dated record known from the Haua Fteah, which extends our knowledge of shell technology and ornament before other well-known sites such as Taforalt in Morocco.
 The detailed interpretation of the material is still ongoing and will be presented in detail in the Haua Fteah Monograph.